Don-Haagen/Don-Haagen.github.io/_posts/2020-07-05-career-conversations.md

    - Allow them to reflect that if they don't do anything nothing will happen.
 They are responsible for this.

 #### Will/Way Forward part
-There are some variants on this depending on the answers and how the discussion have progressed.
+There are some variants on this depending on the answers and how the discussion has progressed.
 However, first thing is to clarify what they will do next.
 This creates a stronger commitment.
 1. Action items
    - What will you do?
    - Will that action achieve your goal?